- Slow down when eating and try to pay close attention to your body’s signals.

 Mindful eating tips:

 - Remember that mindful eating takes practice but it’s never about being perfect!

 - Eat slowly.
 It takes about 20 minutes for your body to realize that it is full.
 So try to make the meal last for at least 20 minutes.
 Take smaller bites of your food, and chew slowly.

 - Portion out food before you eat it rather than eating straight from a bag, carton, or other container.

 - Use smaller size plates and glasses to help you serve healthy portion sizes.

 - Avoid skipping meals.
-Don’t let yourself get to the point when you are starving because this could trigger you to overeat.
+Try not to let yourself get to the point where you are starving because this could trigger you to overeat.

 - Check in with yourself.
 Pause in the middle of eating to check in with your body and to assess how hungry/or satisfied you are.